mckinsey/vizro/vizro-ai/docs/pages/user-guides/advanced-options.md

     [VizroAIChartPlotly]: ../../assets/user_guides/VizroAIPlotly.png

 #### Using different data
-You may want create the `fig` object with different data.
-You should still follow the overall schema (or else the chart might fail) but, for example certain rows can be filtered out.
-You can re-evaluate this function to produce `fig` objects for different data.
+You can create the `fig` object with different data while ensuring the overall schema remains consistent.
+You can re-evaluate this function to generate various `fig` objects for different datasets.
+For example, the code could be generated using fake or sample data fed into Vizro-AI.
+When moving to production, you can switch the data source to the complete dataset, as long as the data schema is consistent.

 !!! example "Different data"